Lundydundy/yrdsbOTCalc/TECHNICAL_DOCUMENTATION.md

 - **Class-based approach:** Used an OOP pattern for better encapsulation and to allow multiple timeline instances (calculator and info pages)
 - **Container-based rendering:** The timeline accepts a container element, making it reusable across different parts of the application
 - **School object injection:** Passes the school data as a dependency rather than coupling it directly to the data source
+- **Extended end time:** The dayEndTime is set to 16:05 instead of 16:00 to ensure the 16:00 marker is fully visible, while the timeline still displays hourly markers up to 16:00

 ### Time Conversion Methods